en

 Dates

-We're finally getting our own website
+We're finally getting our

+If it takes a little longer ;) For the past five years, we've been covered on the website of the Aortis, who founded this online group during the Covid19 pandemic.
 Now we've gathered the courage and the energy to get started: with our own website to gain visibility.
 That's the new life – some things just take time.

-1. Interactive patient workshop on aortic diseases
+on aortic diseases

 On March 21, 2025, Oldenburg Hospital hosted its first interactive patient work-shop on aortic disease.
 The goal of the event was to learn more about the medical care and quality of life of patients with aortic disease.
-Short presentations presented important aspects of aortic disease treatment.
-These were followed by TED questions, which were collected digitally and anonymously.
-The results were presented live and discussed with

 the participants.